tahmeedm/P1/README.md

 minikube addons enable ingress
 ```

-#### Step 3: Deploy Service,
+#### Step 3: Deploy Service, save files
-Use this to update, use as a 'save' button
+Use this to update all yaml files, use as a 'save' button

 ```bash
 kubectl apply -f '*.yaml'